openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 computed by 2 backpropagation passes: first  - with respect to the loss and second - with respect to the product of the gradients and a random vector.

-For automatic mixed precision selection is recommended to use the following template of configuration file:
+For automatic mixed-precision selection it's recommended to use the following template of configuration file:
 ```
     "optimizer": {
         "base_lr": 3.1e-4,